PaulJenkin/PS4RaspberryPi/README.md

 1. Auto Jailbreak - Ps4 Key Stroke till JB page
 2. Utilization of the remaining space of SD card as USB
 3. Pi 4 B – Ethernet to local network
-4. Issue on the Idle Time, Update Trainer
+4. Fixed Issue on the Idle Time, Update Trainer
 5. Removed cache on all pages , as it was breaking the live options

 **Discord Server** https://discord.gg/58N4Y4KZbB